 Hunting with Veterans and Military Wounded Personnel

 To honor those who give their lives for our Freedoms has a tradition in SCI Foundation.
-Disabled military personnel and veterans are honored at an annual SCI Convention Breakfast.
 It is a way to say thank you.
 Many SCI Chapters sponsor hunting trips for veterans and military wounded personnel.

 As many members and chapters know, deer numbers in the southeast and Midwest can sky rocket if unchecked by hunting.
 The Tennessee Wildlife Resources Agency (TWRA) contacted the local Music City Chapter to assist them in a special management of deer in the Fall Creek area near Spencer, Tennessee where deer numbers were negatively impacting the area.
 They wanted to help manage the area by having a hunt that would be exclusively for veterans.
 The Music City Chapter was eager to help by supplying volunteers, guides and funding to support this special event and demonstrate their support for our military and veterans.
 The hunt that Music City Chapter sponsored became know as the Jim Hall Hunt for Warriors, named and dedicated to the long-time caretaker of this area.

 This year’s hunt was scheduled for December 2-4, 2020 and sixteen(16) Warriors participated in the hunt.
 The Veterans were housed in the adjoining barracks.
 Each Veteran was presented a backpack filled with “goodies” along with an orange vest and a Music City SCI orange cap.
 Veterans and guides were introduced to one another and the Veterans drew for stands for the following morning.
 All of this was followed by one of several great meals that were professionally prepared.